jgyy/fcc-scrape/placeholder.md

 ---
-id: 5ddb965c65d27e1512d44dd3
+id: 5ddb965c65d27e1512d44dd4
-title: Part 60
+title: Part 61
 challengeType: 0
-dashedName: part-60
+dashedName: part-61
 ---

 # --description--

-Add a class named `cal-control` to the `calorieInput` element.
-This is similar to how you added a class name to the `foodInput` element previously.
+Later we will want to remove these extra `calorieInput` elements that we added.
+This will happen when the user pushes the "Clear" button.

-We are adding this class name because in the `calculate()` function you created previously, the `total` is calculated from the elements with the class name `cal-control`.
+To keep track of them, add the class name `extra-cal-control` to the `calorieInput` element.

 # --hints--